LEARNAcademy/jumpstart/github.md

 ![Verify changes in GitHub Desktop](/images/img04_verify_changes.png) Verify that `Current Repository: {yourUsername}.github.io`.
 Verify that `Current Branch: master` (this is like the master copy).
-Verify that there are files indicated in the Changes tab.
+Verify that there are files indicated in the `Changes` tab.

 Provide a summary of your changes.
 For example, "added files for website".

 “Committing" your changes is saving your changes.

-Click "Commit to master" button.
+Click `"Commit to master"` button.

 “Publishing/Pushing" is uploading your changed files.

-Click "Publish branch”.
+Click `"Publish branch”`.
 This uploads your changes to GitHub.

 Verify your History tab to see the last commit is present.
 ![Verify history in GitHub Desktop](/images/img05_verify_history.png)